YvesLangstonMays/Predicting-Transcription-Factor-Binding-Sites-Using-a-CNN/project_files/README.md

 -  **Master of boundaries**: CTCF marks the edges of **topologically associating domains (TADs)**—big regions of the genome that interact more with themselves than with others.
 -  **Involved in looping**: Often works with cohesin to create **loops** in the genome that are crucial for gene regulation.

-Because it has a clear motif and tons of ChIP-seq data across many cell types, it’s one of the most studied TFs and a go to for computational biology.
+Because it has a clear motif and tons of ChIP seq data across many cell types, it’s one of the most studied TFs and a go to for computational biology.

 # Run Full Workflow